What is Depreciation Rate?

 Example of Depreciation Rate

 Company XYZ is a manufacturing company and wants to purchase 2 machines to increase productivity.
 Both machines are the latest models that are available on the market.
-The cost, useful life, and a salvage value of the machines are mentioned below:
+The cost, useful life, and salvage value of the machines are as follows:

 Machine 1